CANDIDATE SELECTION PROCESS

-Each year, the SCNP supports only those candidates chosen by an independent and publicly elected 30-member CNC that represents a broad cross-section of Scarsdale residents and neighborhoods.
+Each year, the SCNPP supports only those candidates chosen by an independent and publicly elected 30-member CNC that represents a broad cross-section of Scarsdale residents and neighborhoods.
 Thereby, the SCNP removes agenda-driven politicking and instead supports candidates based on their volunteer service record, sound judgement, and the ability to represent all Scarsdale Residents on the many issues our community may face.

-In January 2019, the Citizens Nominating Committee (CNC) announced that it has officially selected the following residents to be its nominees for elected office in the upcoming Village elections:
+In February 2022 the Citizens Nominating Committee (CNC) announced that it has officially selected the following residents to be its nominees for elected office in the upcoming Village elections:

 The non-partisan system has removed money and influence from the Scarsdale election process, encouraging the most qualified and motivated citizens to serve.

 Per past practice, the candidates are expected to run as a slate under the name "Scarsdale Citizens' Non-Partisan Party.

 Procedure Committee Website: http://scarsdaleprocedurecommittee.org

 Other individuals may be included on the ballot if they file their own petitions in accordance with local election law.